Outmaneuvering Giants: How Dimas Harry Priawan (Dekoruma) Carved a Unique Path in Indonesia’s Furniture Industry

 A David vs. Goliath Story in Retail

-That clarity paid off.
-In 2019, Dekoruma launched its first offline showroom, the Dekoruma Experience Center (DEC), in Kebayoran Baru, South Jakarta, creating a seamless bridge between its online platform and physical retail.
+This disciplined approach paid off.
+In 2019, Dekoruma launched its first offline showroom, the Dekoruma Experience Center (DEC), in Kebayoran Baru, South Jakarta.
+The space served as a tangible extension of its digital platform, offering customers a more immersive and integrated retail experience.

-Having initially launched as an online-based marketplace, Dekoruma had its digital infrastructure firmly in place by the time COVID-19 hit.
-It wasn’t just prepared; it was ahead.
+Having initially launched as an online-based marketplace, Dekoruma had its digital infrastructure firmly in place by the time COVID-19 hit with all of its interior design clients fully served online.
+It wasn’t just prepared; it was ahead at bridging collaboration at a time of social distancing throughout the 2020 Pandemic.
 With its supply chain under control and product-market fit already established, the company was well-positioned to navigate the pandemic’s challenges.

 Blibli Acquisition: The Payoff of Playing the Long Game